 Must-see Vigan tourist spots, Ilocos Sur (updated 2022)

-Vigan city in Ilocos Sur, located in the northwest region of Luzon in the Philippines is a beautiful Spanish colonial city.
+Vigan city in Ilocos Sur is located in the northwest region of Luzon in the Philippines is a beautiful Spanish colonial city.
 The city takes pride in its colonial past while mixing in some quirky, new and fascinating places to visit in the city and region.
 If you are looking for something with more history and culture in your visit to the Philippines, check out these must see tourist spots in Vigan city, Ilocos Sur.

 Why visit Vigan city, Ilocos Sur?